Maria Adams, Credit Cards Moderator

-So, at the end of the day, Chase Sapphire Reserve’s 100k bonus is no longer available because it was never supposed to be permanent.
+So, at the end of the day, the Chase Sapphire Reserve’s 100k bonus is no longer available because it was never supposed to be permanent.
 It was the equivalent of 35% cash back, and that’s just not sustainable.
-Chase offered it to build some buzz for the new Sapphire Reserve Card when it was introduced.
-And since that seems to have worked, they retired that promotion.
-It’s possible Chase could do another 100,000 point bonus in the future.
-But don’t count on it.
+Chase offered it to build some buzz for the new Chase Sapphire Reserve Card when it was introduced.
+Since that seems to have worked, they retired that promotion.